Bank Keshavarzi Iran: Operations

 In 2003 a pilot branch was exclusively designed in Tehran to service teens exclusively.
 Currently, there are 85 branches across Tehran holding special windows for services offered to children and young people.
 Similar windows have recently been opened in provincial directorates.

 In 2009, the bank was awarded the Association of Development Financing Institutions of Asia and the Pacific's award for agricultural and environmental development.

+Significant Incident

+In February 1990, the bank's central branch in Hamedan experienced a tragic robbery.
+The event resulted in the loss of life of the bank manager Abdulrahman Nafisi, his family, and a security guard.
+The bank manager, Abdulrahman Nafisi, displayed extraordinary courage by prioritizing the safety of the bank's funds over his own life.
+Despite being under torture, he pleaded with the robbers to take his personal belongings instead of the people's money.